junxit/us-congress-bills-114/metadata.md

 - 2016-02-25 — Introduced in Senate
 - 2016-02-25 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S1060)
+- 2016-03-09 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2016-03-09 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2016-03-09 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S1392)
+- 2016-03-09 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S1392)